 MOCRA presented two major traveling exhibitions by Kahn.
-Metamorphoses included paintings evocative of land- and seascapes, and scientific imagery.
-The second exhibition, Avoda, presented Jewish ceremonial objects Kahn has created for family and friends.
-Visit Tobi Kahn's website here.
+Metamorphoses included paintings evocative of landscapes and seascapes, and scientific imagery.
+The second exhibition, Avoda: Objects of the Spirit, presented Jewish ceremonial objects Kahn has created for family and friends.

-Learn more about German artist Wolfgang Laib here.
+Learn more about Wolfgang Laib below, at 07:35.

 Kahn makes reference to the extravagant movie epics based (sometimes loosely) on Biblical stories produced by Hollywood in the 1950s and 1960s.
 One well-known example is the film The Ten Commandments (1956), starring Charleton Heston.
 The film’s depiction of the parting of the Red Sea was perhaps the most complex visual effect attempted up to that time.

-MOCRA’s 2007 exhibition The Celluloid Bible: Marketing Films Inspired by Scripture featured posters from many of these Biblical extravaganzas, along with other promotional materials.
-Learn more about the Celluloid Bible here, or watch this “Living St. Louis” segment:
+MOCRA’s 2007 exhibition The Celluloid Bible: Marketing Films Inspired by Scripture featured posters from many of these Biblical extravaganzas, along with other promotional materials as seen in this “Living St. Louis” segment:

 Albert Pinkham Ryder (1847–1917) is known for his atmospheric, suggestive paintings.